Can the graviton have a large mass near black holes?

-A few interesting observables can be derived from the geodesic equation: the innermost stable curricular orbit (ISCO) frequency $\omega_{\rm ISCO}$, the maximum redshift of a photon emitted from the ISCO and the circular photon orbit impact parameter $b_{\rm ph}$.
-The geodesic orbit is circular when $\ud r/\ud \li=V_{\rm eff}=0$.
-The ISCO radius $r_{\rm ISCO}$ is further specified by the conditions $\ud V_{\rm eff}/\ud r=0$ and $\ud^2 V_{\rm eff}/\ud r^2=0$ with $\xi=1$, which gives \be - 2 r A'^2 + A ( 3A' + r A'' )\big|_{{\rm ISCO}} = 0 , \ee and the ISCO frequency is given by \be \omega_{\rm ISCO} =\ud \phi/\ud t = \sqrt{{ A'}/{2r}}\big|_{{\rm ISCO}} . \ee $\omega_{\rm ISCO}$ can be measured by fitting the continuum X-ray spectra of black hole accretion disks ({\it e.g.,} \cite{McClintock:2011zq, Bambi:2011jq}) or using the quasi-periodic oscillations in the accretion spectrum \cite{Bambi:2012pa}.
-More importantly, $\omega_{\rm ISCO}$ can be accurately measured by the European Laser Interferometer Space Antenna (eLISA) in extreme mass-ratio inspirals (EMRIs) \cite{AmaroSeoane:2007aw}, systems of a stellar mass compact object orbiting a supermassive black hole.
-The maximum redshift of an ISCO photon as measured from far away is from a photon emitted from the backward direction along the geodesic motion: \be z_{\rm max}=-1+(1+r\omega/\sqrt{A})/\sqrt{A-r^2\omega^2}\big|_{\rm ISCO} , \ee which can be probed by the iron-K$\ai$ lines \cite{Fabian:1989ej}.
-The photon circular orbit is specified by $V_{\rm eff}=0$ and $\ud V_{\rm eff}/\ud r=0$ with $\xi=0$, which is at the radius $r_{\rm ph}$: $-2 A + r A' \big|_{{\rm ph}}=0$.
-Defining the impact parameter as $b=\ell/\ep$, at the photon circular orbit, we have \be b_{\rm ph}= {r}/{\sqrt{A}}\big|_{{\rm ph}} . \ee The circular photon orbit impact parameter may be measured by gravitational lensing experiments \cite{Johannsen:2010ru}, while the Event Horizon Telescope aims to observe the images around the circular photon orbit of supermassive black holes.
-The circular photon orbit frequency $\omega_{\rm ph}=1/b_{\rm ph}$ is closely related to quasi-normal modes of the black holes ({\it e.g.,} \cite{Cardoso:2008bp}).
+A few interesting observables can be derived from the geodesic equation.
+The so-callled innermost stable circular orbit (ISCO) radius $r_{\rm ISCO}$ is determined by $V_{\rm eff}=\ud V_{\rm eff}/\ud r=\ud^2 V_{\rm eff}/\ud r^2=0$ with $\xi=1$.
+The ISCO frequency is given by $\omega_{\rm ISCO} =\ud \phi/\ud t = \sqrt{{ A'}/{2r}}\big|_{{\rm ISCO}}$, which can be measured by fitting the continuum X-ray spectra of black hole accretion disks ({\it e.g.,} \cite{McClintock:2011zq, Bambi:2011jq}) or using the quasi-periodic oscillations in the accretion spectrum \cite{Bambi:2012pa}, as well as accurately probed by eLISA in extreme mass-ratio inspirals (EMRIs) \cite{AmaroSeoane:2007aw}.
+The maximum redshift of an ISCO photon as measured from far away, $z_{\rm max}$, is from a photon emitted from the backward direction of its motion, which can be probed by the iron-K$\ai$ lines \cite{Fabian:1989ej}.
+The circular photon orbit $r_{\rm ph}$ is specified by $V_{\rm eff}=\ud V_{\rm eff}/\ud r=0$ with $\xi=0$.
+One can also define the impact parameter $b_{\rm ph}=\ell/\ep|_{\rm ph}$ at the circular photon orbit, which can be measured by gravitational lensing experiments \cite{Johannsen:2010ru}.
+Also, the Event Horizon Telescope aims to observe the images around the circular photon orbit of supermassive black holes.
 In Fig.~\ref{fig:para}, the contours show the fractional deviations of these quantities from their GR counterparts.
 We find for black holes much heavier than $\mpl^2/m$, the quantities above are essentially the same as those in GR.
 This is not surprising given that such black holes are Schwarzschild-like unless one gets very close to the horizon.

 More sensitive tests of our model come from direct observations of GWs from black hole mergers, which can probe the regions further closer to the black hole horizon.
 A full analysis of the GW waveforms requires a non-perturbative numerical treatment, which is unavailable for massive gravity and its extensions.
 However, we can still make some forecasts on the waveforms of the early inspiral phase and the ringdown phase using perturbation theory.